 - Means of transport: Car

-- Advantages of this option: In a single day you can see several towns in the Monti Albano, a beautiful part of the Roman countryside.
+- Advantages of this option: In a single day you can see several towns in the Albanian Mountains, a beauty of the Roman countryside.

-- Disadvantages of this option: It can be more expensive as it includes the visit to other towns and the time to see them all can be tighter.
+- Disadvantages of this option: It may be more expensive as it includes visits to other towns and the time to see them all may be tighter.

 Duration of the excursions to Frascati

 Depending on the time you have for your trip to Rome you can choose between a half day tour or a full day tour.
-If you are planning a two-day or even a three-day getaway in Rome and you want to visit Frascati, it is better to choose the option of a half-day guided tour of Frascati by train.
-Even if you want to forget about looking for transportation, you also have the possibility of hiring the half-day tour of Castelli Romani by car.
+If you are looking for a two-day or even a three-day getaway in Rome and you want to visit Frascati it is better to choose the option of the half-day guided tour of Frascati by train.
+Even if you want to forget about looking for transportation, you also have the possibility to book the half-day tour of Castelli Romani by car.